-This chic little Mexican restaurant, whose name means “bear” in Spanish, sits opposite the City College of New York.
-The charming space is dressed in wood tables, warm lighting, and a Dia de los Muertos mural gracing a corner.
+This charming little Mexican restaurant, whose name means “bear” in Spanish, sits opposite the City College of New York.
+The space is dressed with wood tables, warm lighting and a Dia de los Muertos mural gracing a corner.
 One black-tiled dining counter is lined with vintage white metal stools, while another small bar faces the tidy open kitchen where the cooks hand-make tortillas at a steady clip.

 The cuisine of Mexico City inspires Oso’s menu with a concise, impressive offering of dishes like braised octopus tostada with mandarin salsa, guava- and chipotle-glazed ribs, as well as authentic tacos and antojitos.
 Come summer, don’t miss the wonderful radish salad, served warm with fresh cilantro, serrano peppers, anchovies and tomato vinaigrette.- MICHELIN guide inspectors